celo-org/celo-composer/packages/hardhat/README.md

 ## Alfajores Testnet Setup

-**Note** This setup is not required when using a local development blockchain (like celo devchain or Ganache).
+**Note** This setup is not required when using a local development blockchain (like celo-devchain or Ganache).

 1. Create a `.env` file similar to `.envexample`.
 2. Add a mnemonic.
 You can easily generate one using [this tool](https://iancoleman.io/bip39/).